IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ## Providers, Dictionaries and localizations

-You can setup Vay as describes in the [getting started](../docs/02.getting-started.md) section.
+You can set up Vay as describes in the [getting started](../docs/02.getting-started.md) section.

 -   Create a file for the `Dictionary` and `localizations` you want to use: